-- If, for the foregoing reasons, market participants seek to withdraw dispatch data, the IESO will authorize a withdrawal of dispatch data: - In the mandatory window, if the units have a start-up delay of less than two hours, and o If such withdrawal does not pose a risk in relation to the reliability or security of the electricity system.
+• If, for the foregoing reasons, market participants seek to withdraw dispatch data, the IESO will authorize a withdrawal of dispatch data:

-6 In some situations (e.g. when an Emergency Operating State is anticipated), the IESO may request that the market participants submit dispatch data that is more accurate than allowed by these criteria.
+&lt;sup>6 In some situations (e.g. when an Emergency Operating State is anticipated), the IESO may request that the market participants submit dispatch data that is more accurate than allowed by these criteria.